 Are you researching to decide whether you want to become an egg donor?
 Then you’ll know that most likely, you have a variety of egg donor companies around you to consider, and each one is a little bit different.
-Some tout higher compensation.
+Some tout higher reimbursement.
 Others require that the donor be an open-identity donor.
 But did you know that depending on where you go, you most likely have the option to be a fresh egg donor or a frozen egg donor?

 So what are the differences between being a fresh egg donor and frozen donor egg one?
 Why should it matter to you?
-Well, deciding which path to take can have a huge effect on the time, effort, and compensation involved in being a donor.
+Well, deciding which path to take can have a huge effect on the time, effort, and reimbursements involved in being a donor.
 Read on for more information about how the path you take can impact you.

 No matter the egg donor program, all potential egg donors go through testing and screening before being cleared to become an egg donor.
 Whether or not you become a fresh or frozen egg donor, at first you go through the same process: you’ll have to be rigorously screened to ensure you’re healthy and emotionally ready to become an egg donor.